 In 2014, Mika released album “Dreamii” These are 12 tracks all her own original composition with Grammy Winning bassist Michael League, vocalist and accordion player Magda Giannikou of Banda Magda, five-time Grammy winning drummer Mark Walker of the Paquito D'Rivera Quintet and the famous jazz vibraphonist, Warren Wolf.

-Mika will continue to work energetically performing, teaching, composing and arranging regardless of genre: jazz, pop, rock, classic and world music.
+Mika will continue to work energetically performing, teaching, composing , arranging and recording regardless of genre of music.